ftakelait/CSCI-384/Bayesian Network/README.md

 Before submitting your assignment, make sure you have:

-- ✅ Completed all 7 core steps in `bayesian_network_project.py`
+- ✅ Completed all 8 core steps in `bayesian_network_project.py`
 - ✅ Answered all 3 conceptual questions in code comments
-- ✅ Implemented bonus advanced analysis functions
+- ✅ Implemented bonus advanced analysis functions for extra points
-- ✅ Tested your code with the grading script
 - ✅ Documented your biological insights and interpretations
 - ✅ Used meaningful variable names and clear comments

-## 🎓 Learning Outcomes

-By completing this assignment, you will gain:
-- **Technical Skills**: Bayesian network implementation, network analysis
-- **Domain Knowledge**: Bioinformatics applications and biological data
-- **Critical Thinking**: Interpreting complex network structures
-- **Research Skills**: Working with real-world biological datasets

----

 **Good luck with your Bayesian Networks assignment!** 🧬✨

-## 🎉 Project Benefits

-### For Students
-- Hands-on experience with advanced AI concepts
-- Real-world bioinformatics applications
-- Portfolio-worthy project
-- Industry-relevant skills

-### For Instructors
-- Comprehensive assessment tool
-- Real-world dataset integration
-- Automated grading capability
-- Scalable for different class sizes

-## 🔬 Scientific Rigor

-The project maintains scientific accuracy by:
-- Using realistic biological data structures
-- Implementing proper statistical methods
-- Providing meaningful biological interpretations
-- Following bioinformatics best practices

-This project successfully bridges the gap between theoretical machine learning concepts and practical bioinformatics applications, providing students with valuable skills for both academic and industry careers.